-SAS system options and commands make it possible to change the appearance and behavior of the main SAS window.
+SAS system options and windowing environment commands make it possible to change the appearance and behavior of the main SAS window so much that end users might not recognize it as the SAS System.

-SAS System Options That Control the Main SAS Window
+SAS System Options that Control the Main SAS Window

-Table 11.1 on page 186 lists the system options that provide control over the main SAS window.
+Table 14.1 on page 260 lists the system options that provide control over the main SAS window.

-Table 11.1 SAS System Options for the Main SAS Window
+Table 14.1 SAS System Options for the Main SAS Window

-Option Description AWSCONTROL Removes system controls such as the title bar, system menu, and minimize and maximize buttons from the main SAS window.
-AWSDEF Specifies the location and dimensions of the main SAS window when the SAS System initializes.
-AWSMENU Specifies whether to display the main SAS window menu bar.
-AWSMENUMERGE Specifies whether to include common options in the main SAS window menu bar (for example, the Window and Options menus).
-AWSTITLE Specifies the text that appears in the title bar of the main SAS window.
-ICON Iconizes (minimizes) the main SAS window at SAS System initialization.
-REGISTER Specifies other OS/2 programs to be included as options in the main SAS window File menu.
-SASCONTROL Removes system controls and the minimize and maximize buttons from SAS application windows.
-SOLUTIONS Adds or removes the SOLUTIONS menu to or from all menus.
-SPLASH Specifies whether the logo (splash screen) is displayed when the SAS System starts.
-SPLASHLOC Specifies the location of the bitmap that contains the splash screen that you want to display when SAS starts.
+Option Description AWSCONTROL Remove system controls such as the title bar, system menu, and minimize and maximize buttons from the main SAS window.
+AWSDEF Specify the location and dimensions of the main SAS window when the SAS System initializes.
+AWSMENU Specify whether to display the main SAS window menu bar.
+AWSMENUMERGE Specify whether to include common options in the main SAS window menu bar (for example, the Window and Options menus).
+AWSTITLE Specify the text that appears in the title bar of the main SAS window.
+ICON Iconize (minimize) the main SAS window at SAS System initialization.
+REGISTER Specify other Windows programs to be included as options on the AWS File menu.
+SASCONTROL Remove system controls and the minimize and maximize buttons from SAS application windows.
+SOLUTIONS Adds or removes the Solutions menu to or from all menus.
+SPLASH Specify whether the logo (splash screen) is displayed when the SAS System starts.
+SPLASHLOC Specify the location of the bitmap that contains the splash screen you want to display when SAS starts.
+WEBUI Specifies whether the web enhancements that select objects by pointing the mouse cursor and using a single mouse-click to invoke the default action are enabled.
 WINDOWSMENU If NOAWSMENUMERGE is specified, this option determines if the Window submenu is included in the main menu.

-Commands That Control the Main SAS Window
+Windowing Environment Commands that Control the Main SAS Window

-Table 11.2 on page 186 lists the commands that you can use to control the appearance and behavior of the main SAS window.
+Table 14.2 on page 260 lists the windowing environment commands that you can use to control the appearance and behavior of the main SAS window.

-T I I 44 0 lable 11.2 SAS Commands for the Main SAS Window
+Table 14.2 SAS Windowing Environment Commands for the Main SAS Window